vuejs/vuex/docs/en/api.md

     Register getters on the store.
 The getter function receives the following arguments:

     ```
-    state,     // will be module local state if defined in a module).
+    state,     // will be module local state if defined in a module.
     getters,   // same as store.getters
     rootState  // same as store.state
     ```